Your Vulnerability Is True Strength

 The problem with armored self-protection is that we think it will help us, but instead, it is the separating from ourselves that creates the very suffering we are trying to avoid.
 When we give up defending ourselves, our own prison walls come down and we experience the love we already are.

 Once you experience yourself as Pure Awareness – the all-embracing field of energy that anger and fear arise in – your attention will naturally return to Awareness again and again because of the sweet relief that you'll experience.

 Here is an experiment:

-“Even though I want to snap at this person to defend myself right now, instead, I’ll stay quiet and still.
+“Even though I want to snap at this person to defend myself, instead, I’ll stay quiet and still.

-I’ll allow the strength of my vulnerability and openness to be here and see what happens!”
+I’ll allow the strength of my vulnerability and openness to be here and see what happens.”

-We First Need to Choose Vulnerability
+We First Need To Choose Vulnerability

-So to get to this “let go” place, first we need to choose to accept the moment as it is, including everything that we are feeling.
+To get to this “let go” place, first we need to choose to accept the moment as it is, including everything that we are feeling.
 The fear is that doing this will just feel really bad and just keep getting worse.
 However, it is actually the opposite!

 Then don’t defend against anything and just let come what comes.
 Actually surrender to the energy inside you.
+Remember, it is made out of the same "substance" that you are made out of.
+It is just taking a temporary form of fear or anger.
 The feeling will keep changing and transforming as you observe it.
-You may feel anger, then resentment, sadness, maybe fear or even terror.
+You may experience anger, then resentment, sadness, fear or even terror.

-So Worth the Effort!
+So Worth The Effort!